dfahlander/typeson/README.md

 `encapsulateObserver` is passed an object with the following properties:

+- `type` - If a type was detected, whether at either the `awaitingTypesonPromise` or `resolvingTypesonPromise` stage, this property will indicate the detected type.
+If this is a regular JSON type, its name ('null', 'boolean', 'number', 'string', 'array', or 'object') will be reported
 - `keypath` - The keypath at which the observer is reporting.
 - `value` - The original value found at this stage by the observer. (`replaced`, on the other hand, can be consulted to obtain any type replacement value.)
 - `cyclic` - A boolean indicating whether the current state is expecting cyclics.
 Will be `"readonly"` if this iteration is due to a recursive replacement.